All Episodes

 Because admitting it or seeing it, man, that's serious stuff.

-That that's a that's a call to action of a different kind.
+That's a call to action of a different kind.

-That requires more than just journalism and commentary, see.
+That requires more than just journalism and commentary, see?

 And a lot of people don't want to go beyond journalism and commentary.